gusrbehfdl/Unity-Auto-Battler/Auto Battler/Assets/Third Party Assets/P09_Modular_Humanoid/ReadMe_Eng.txt

 If you want to change the settings, turn off the "Pre-Build" function, make the changes, save the Pre-Build data again, and set it again.

-● The texture resolution is set to 2048, but the data is created at 4096, so the resolution can be increased to that value.
+●If you think you have enough capacity for the processing load of Physics by MagicaCloth, you can make simple setting changes such as making the reduction more fine-grained or turning on self-collision to achieve higher quality behavior with fewer errors.

-Similarly, weapons are set to 1024, but can be increased to 2048.
+● The texture resolution of each piece of armor is set to 2048, but the data is created at 4096, so the resolution can be increased to that value.

 ● The material shader uses "lilToon", but roughness maps and MaskMaps for HDRP are available in "Extra Texture" to support Standard materials.